 What part did he play in the exoneration?

-Why the unusual practice of interrogating Hillary, and you're allowed to have Uh witnesses to the whole thing that you have given immunity to for some strange and unknown reason because they're ringing the investigation.
+And you're allowed to have witnesses to the whole thing that you have given immunity to for some strange and unknown reason because they're rigging the investigation.

-And you know, why did that all happen?
+And, you know, why did that all happen?

-And then this the leaked documents in his case and the determination there was a lack of candor.
+And then the leaked documents in his case and the determination there was a lack of candor.

-Then the I then, of course, the Russian bought and paid for dossier with funneled money, campaign finance violation, money from the DNC and Hillary Clinton right to a law firm.
+Then, of course, the Russian bought and paid for dossier with funneled money, campaign finance violation, money from the DNC and Hillary Clinton right to a law firm.

-Law firm hires an op research group where Nelly Orr works, and she's feeding information to the fourth highest person in the DOJ at the time, that would be Bruce Orr, but they hire a foreign national by the name of Christopher Steele.
+Law firm hires an op research group where Nellie Orr works, and she's feeding information to the fourth highest person in the DOJ at the time.

-And more importantly, when the FBI finally started to look into it, this was before the fourth and final Pfizer warrant was signed, and they mapped out and put together a spreadsheet, none of this was true.
+And more importantly, when the FBI finally started to look into it, this was before the fourth and final FISA warrant was signed, and they mapped out and put together a spreadsheet.

-But they used it as the bulk of information they verified before a court that it was all verified.
+They verified before a court that it was all verified.

 That is not a small violation.

-This is the premeditated commitment to perpetrate a fraud on a court for the purpose of spying on the opposition party candidate during an election year and in a very sophisticated way,
+This is the premeditated commitment to perpetrate a fraud on a court for the purpose of spying on the opposition party candidate during an election year.

-leaking the unverified Clinton bought and paid for lies to their media allies, and using the same source trying to create uh an image to the court that there were multiple sources when they were all those same one source.
+And in a very sophisticated way, leaking the unverified Clinton bought and paid for lies to their media allies and using the same source, trying to create an image to the court that there were multiple sources when they were all the same one source.

 Yeah, because they fed him the information.